From happy customers

 • Types of tickets: Anne Frank House tickets are almost always sold out, but you can still learn about Anne’s life through guided walking tours of her neighbourhood and visit other Jewish landmarks.
 Guided walking tours are the best if you want to learn more about WWII and the Holocaust.
 For a standard guided experience with insights from a local expert, choose the Anne Frank Story and WWII Walking Tour in the language of your choice.
 If you prefer to explore independently at your own pace, choose the Anne Frank Story Self-Guided Walking Tour with Audiovisual Guide.
 To substantiate your walking tour with entry to the attractions you pass (except the Anne Frank House), go for the Anne Frank Walking Tour with Jewish Quarter, Synagogue & Museums Visit.

 • What’s included: Your Anne Frank Story and World War II tour includes a 1.5-hour or 2-hour walking tour of the Jewish Cultural Quarter and the neighbourhood Anne Frank lived in.
-The Anne Frank Walking Tour with entry to Museums includes entry to the attractions in the Jewish Cultural Quarter, including the Jewish Museum, the Children’s Museum, the Portuguese Synagogue, the National Holocaust Memorial, and the National Holocaust Museum.
+The Anne Frank Walking Tour with entry to museums option includes entry to the attractions in the Jewish Cultural Quarter, including the Jewish Museum, the Children’s Museum, the Portuguese Synagogue, the National Holocaust Memorial, and the National Holocaust Museum.

 • What’s not included: The walking tours do not include entry to the Anne Frank House.
 Tickets to the museum can be bought separately online on the museum website.